 For the love.

-It’s healthy to get out and away from the kids every once in a while.
+It’s healthy to get out and away from the kids and take care of yourself first once in a while.

 But when I’m with them, sometimes I need to remember that not everything worthwhile is easy.

-The people up the aisle with the “stress-free” life who can watch movies all flight long.
+- The people up the airplane aisle with the “stress-free” life who can watch movies all flight long.

-Other moms who seem to have it all together.
+- Other moms who seem to have it all together while I don’t feel a good mother at all.

 If I spend my time wanting what other people have, I’ll miss what’s right in front of me.